|What are Drug Courts?|

 This success has spawned a new generation of problem-solving court programs that are successfully confronting emerging issues for our nation.
 For example, Veteran's Treatment Courts are adapting to the needs of our heroes from the armed services, who sometimes have difficulty adjusting to life at home or coping with combat-related stress, and may become involved in the justice system.
 Rather than ignore their plight, Veteran's Treatment courts provide the treatment and structure they need to resume productive lives.
 And Reentry Drug Courts are assisting individuals leaving our nation's jails and prisons to succeed on parole and avoid a recurrence of crime and drug abuse.

-For more information on drug courts throughout the nation click here for the National Association of Drug Court Professionals.
+For More Information on Drug Courts throughout the nation visit the National Association of Drug Court Professionals website.